Young Carer Grant

 How to apply

-- completing an online application form on mygov.scot
+- online - by completing an online application form on mygov.scot

-- filling in a written form, find out more on mygov.scot.
-You can also request a paper form with a prepaid envelope by phone
+- by post - you can get a paper form on mygov.scot.
+You can also ask for a paper form with a prepaid envelope by phone.

 Before you apply for the Young Carer Grant, it’s a good idea to tell the person you care for.
 Once you’ve submitted your application, Social Security Scotland will send them a letter.
 This is to tell them that you've applied for the grant, and that Social Security Scotland will check what benefits they're getting.
 Their benefits will not be affected.